BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 - Due to the limits of the built-in Ingress, many projects are moving to CRD's

+- For example, Traefik 2.x has a IngressRoute CRD option

 --

-- Often called Ingress Gateway or API Gateway, they do ingress plus more:
+- These CRD proxy options do ingress plus more (sometimes called API Gateways):
   - TCP Support (anything beyond HTTP/HTTPS)
   - Traffic splitting, rate limiting, circuit breaking, etc
   - Complex traffic routing, request and reponse transformation

 --

-- Options include:
+- Once we consider CRD's, many more proxy options are available:
-  - Envoy Proxy based (Gloo, Ambassador)
+  - Envoy Proxy based (Gloo, Ambassador, Contour)
-  - Reverse Proxy / LB based (NGINX, Traefik, Kong)
+  - Other Proxies (Tyk, Traefik, Kong, KrakenD)

 --

-- Eventually these more advanced features could be added to "Ingress 2.0"
+- Eventually some more advanced features could be added to "Ingress 2.0"

 - We'll cover more after we learn about CRD's and Operators